morganaxmu/morganaxmu.github.io/index.md

 2015-2019, Xiamen University (for short XMU), major in chemistry and minor in mathematical finance.

 ## About Me
-### Things I'm interested
+### Things I interested
 Well, I like vedio games and I would write review for them.
-I've joint many steam curators, like keylol.
+I have membership of many steam curators, like keylol.

-If you are interested in my reviews, you could find them in [here](https://github.com/morganaxmu/My-reviews-of-games)
+If you are interested in my reviews, [here](https://github.com/morganaxmu/My-reviews-of-games) you are.

 ## More